HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/installation.md

 ## Packaging, installing, and deploying design

 Search V2 Authoring is a search integration portlet configured to load static assets such as JavaScript, stylesheets, and HTML markup.
-It is positioned above the existing Authoring portlet on the same Authoring page.
+It is located above the existing Authoring portlet on the same Authoring page.
 You can enable or disable it using ConfigEngine tasks for container-based deployments.
-The enable task deploys and configures the portlet, creates the HTTP outbound proxy policy to allow DX to fetch the assets, and deploys the page.
+The enable task deploys and configures the portlet, creates the HTTP outbound proxy policy to allow DX to fetch the assets, then deploys the page.

 For container-based Helm deployment, the deployment `values.yaml` can also be configured so Search V2 Authoring is enabled by default.